A note on quadratic forms of stationary functional time series under mild conditions: Main result

-with $p=4$. \end{assumption} Observe that \autoref{as:depstruc} is weaker than $L^p_m$-dependence.
-More specifically, $L^p_m$-dependence would correspond to the condition $\sum_{m=0}^{\infty}\|X_t-X^{(m)}_t\|_{\hi,p}< \infty$.
 Additionally, note that by Jensen's inequality and the contraction property of the conditional expectation Hence, under condition \eqref{eq:depstruc2} we have $\sum_{j=0}^{\infty}\|P_0(X_j)\|_{\hi,p} < \infty$. \blu{It is moreover interesting to relate \autoref{as:depstruc} to summability of functional cumulant mixing conditions.
-In particular, the assumption of \textit{at least} summability of the fourth order cumulant operator in either $\snorm{\cdot}_2$ or $\snorm{\cdot}_1$ is often made in available literature \citep[see e.g.][]{pt13,Zhang16,PhPan2018}.
+In particular, the assumption of \textit{at least} summability of the fourth order cumulant operator in either $\snorm{\,\cdot}_2$ or $\snorm{\,\cdot}_1$ is often made in available literature \citep[see e.g.][]{pt13,Zhang16,PhPan2018}.
 These type of conditions are generally stronger than those considered in this paper and generalizations of the coefficients in \eqref{eq:depstruc3} that can control for the interdependencies are required for such mixing conditions to hold.
 We postpone the discussion of these conditions to Section \ref{sec:sec5}.}

 The assumption $\{X_t\colon t\in\mathbb{Z}\} \in \op^4_H$ ensures a finite second order structure of a random element of the form $X_t \otimes X_s$.
 Note that the latter can be viewed as a random element of $S_2(H)$, i.e., it is a measurable mapping from $(\Omega,\mathcal{A})$ into $(S_2(H), \mathcal{B})$ and thus $X_t \otimes X_s \in \op^2_{S_2(H)}$.
 Existence of a limit of the quadratic form in \eqref{eq:Q1} requires conditions on both the weight sequence as well as on the dependence structure.
 To elaborate on the latter, condition \eqref{eq:depstruc2} has two implications (Proposition \autoref{prop:sumCh} and Proposition \autoref{prop:propertiesDM}, resp.), which we shall make use of in order to derive distributional properties of the quadratic form.
 Denote the functional Discrete Fourier Transform (fDFT) of the stationary process $X$ by